Aerospace engineer

-A career in aerospace engineering will see you working with cutting-edge technology and international companies
+A career in aerospace engineering will see you working with cutting-edge technology designed for flight with exciting opportunities in the UK and internationally

-Work is also carried out on the different components that make up the aircraft and systems.
-In some companies you may be known as an aeronautical engineer.
+Work is also carried out on the individual components that make up the aircraft and systems.

 You'll be concerned with improving flight safety, fuel efficiency, speed and weight, as well as reducing system costs and using developing technologies to meet customer needs.
 The role increasingly addresses the environmental impact of air travel.